Cowldwink/Qooyak-Guide/Chapter 1 - Single-Bone.md

 - ***Unlink_T6.bat***

-  - We will be going over this in Chapter 2 but let's do it now anyways

   - Make a "New Text Document" and rename it to "Unlink_T6.bat" changing the file extension of ".txt" with ".bat"

   - Right-click the bat file and click edit and add these lines: